Israeli Ground Forces

-The Israeli Ground Forces (זרוע היבשה) are the ground forces of the Israel Defense Forces (IDF).
-The commander is the General Officer Commanding with the rank of major general (Aluf), subordinate to the Chief of General Staff.
+The Israeli Ground Forces (זְרוֹעַ הַיַּבָּשָׁה) are the army of the Israel Defense Forces (IDF).
+The current commander of the ground forces is Major General Nadav Lotan.

 An order from Defense Minister David Ben-Gurion on 26 May 1948 officially set up the Israel Defense Forces as a conscript army formed out of the paramilitary group Haganah, incorporating the militant groups Irgun and Lehi.
 The Ground Forces have served in all the country's major military operations—including the 1948 Arab–Israeli War, 1956 Suez Crisis, 1967 Six-Day War, 1973 Yom Kippur War, 1976 Operation Entebbe, 1982 Lebanon War, 1987–1993 First Intifada, 2000–2005 Second Intifada, 2006 Lebanon War, and the Gaza War (2008–09).
 While originally the IDF operated on three fronts—against Lebanon and Syria in the north, Jordan and Iraq in the east, and Egypt in the south—after the 1979 Egyptian–Israeli Peace Treaty, it has concentrated in southern Lebanon and the Palestinian territories, including the First and the Second Intifada.

 The Ground Forces uses several technologies developed in Israel such as the Merkava main battle tank, Achzarit armoured personnel carrier, the Iron Dome missile defense system, Trophy active protection system for vehicles, and the Galil and Tavor assault rifles.
 The Uzi submachine gun was invented in Israel and used by the Ground Forces until December 2003, ending a service that began in 1954.
 Since 1967, the IDF has had close military relations with the United States, including development cooperation, such as on the THEL laser defense system, and the Arrow missile defense system.